nathanshim12345/NathanS_BlueStampPortfolio/index.md

 </p>

-Figure# - Graphs of roll and pitch, with time on the x axis and roll and pitch angles on the y axis
+Figure 9 - Graphs of roll and pitch, with time on the x axis and roll and pitch angles on the y axis

 Graph 1 - First unstable graph WITHOUT csv